A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Introduction

 \section{Introduction}

-As addressed by the World Health Organization, around 50 million people have dementia worldwide, and approximately 10 million new cases are reported each year.
-One of the main causes of disability and dependency among the elderly is dementia.
-It does not only cause neurological impairments in the patients but also has a profound impact on their families and society as a whole\cite{dementia_who}.
-Dementia is a chronic syndrome occasioned by a gradual degradation and death of neurons.
-The most recognizable symptoms include the deterioration of cognitive capabilities such as memory, thinking, and the ability to perform daily living activities \cite{fwcfbsbbc2018, harrison_medicine}.
-Additionally, impairments in judgment, learning, executive functions, language, and perception are symptoms of dementia \cite{wwywyd2015}.
-Despite the fact that there are no treatments that can revert the progression of dementia if detected and treated in an early stage, it is possible to decelerate the cognitive deterioration \cite{utmtyt2013}.
+As addressed by the World Health Organization (WHO), approximately 50 million people have dementia worldwide, with 10 million new cases reported each year.
+One of the leading causes of disability and dependency among the elderly is dementia.
+It does not only cause neurological impairments in the patients but also instigates a severe impact on their families and society as a whole \cite{dementia_who}.
+Dementia is a chronic syndrome induced by a gradual degradation and death of neurons.
+The most recognizable symptoms include the deterioration of cognitive capabilities such as memory, thinking, and the ability to perform daily living activities \cite{fwcfbsbbc2018,harrison_medicine}.
+Additionally, impairments in judgment, learning, executive functions, language and perception are symptoms of dementia \cite{wwywyd2015}.
+Even though no standard cure can revert the progression of dementia, it is possible to decelerate the cognitive deterioration if detected and treated in an early stage \cite{utmtyt2013}.

-Numerous works revealed that electroencephalograph (EEG) is a well-tolerated, cost-effective, portable, and non-invasive electrophysiological tool that accurately reflects the brain's activity \cite{cf2020, msbimmbm2019}.
-Furthermore, EEG produces a signal with a higher temporal resolution compared with other neuroimaging techniques \cite{mcps2014}, and thus, it is a widely accepted method to diagnose neurodegenerative diseases \cite{mehjmnoswwa2018}.
-High temporal resolution EEG signals are produced by measuring differences in the voltage change between electrodes positioned along a subject's scalp.
-The detected electrical activities are reflections of action potentials of a group of neurons under each scalp electrode, which in turn represent an activity of that group of neurons.
-Because of the benefits above, investigating neurodegenerative disorders using EEG techniques has drawn more attention from the research community in recent years.

-EEG records the brain's electrical activity, which varies in frequency and amplitude, corresponding to many factors such as subjects' state (resting, thinking, memorizing), cognitive load, age, diseases, and mental tasks \cite{shlkw2020}.
-Several features from EEG signals, such as functional connectivity \cite{hwjw2017, ylswwy2018}, time-domain features \cite{hscssk2018, morrison2019visual, wkglrm2017}, frequency domain features \cite{mehjmnoswwa2018, blwlyl2014, azjkv2013}, and time-frequency features \cite{dzczmuvhlzbs2019}, are used to explore the progression of dementia and its effects on patients in several studies over the past decades.
-Likewise, both resting state and event-related EEG signals are exploited to investigate neurological disorders.
-Resting state EEG activity is a signal recorded in the absence of any stimulus, and therefore, represents the brain's background activity.
-On the contrary, event-related EEG signals are recorded simultaneously to the occurrence of specific events.
-These features allow researchers to examine the impact of dementia on specific neural circuits.